sscosta/bench-kan/README.md

     cd bench-kan
     pip install -r requirements.txt
     ```
+#### Run the benchmark and do real-time HAR
-3. Run the benchmark script that trains and tests KANs on all datasets<br/>
+1. Run the benchmark script that trains and tests KANs on all datasets<br/>
    ```sh
    python bench-exec.py
    ```
-4. Collect the tensorflow lite model for the dataset har mobile<br/>
+2. Collect the tensorflow lite model for the dataset har mobile<br/>

-5. Connect an Android device into the computer.
+3. Connect an Android device into the computer.
    Plug an Android device into the computer and copy the tensorflow lite model to the external storage.
 Create a folder named SensorData and copy the tensorflow lite model to the folder.

-6. Open the HARDetector project on Android Studio<br/>
+4. Open the HARDetector project on Android Studio<br/>
   Compile the project.
 Install the resulting application in the plugged Android device.

-7. Place the Android Device on the waist and enjoy!
+5. Place the Android Device on the waist and enjoy!
     The app correcly identify which activity you're performing<br/>
     The system is prepared to identify the following activities:
     * LAYING